-The B Team’s Governance & Transparency initiative is incredibly important to me.
+The B Team’s Governance cause is incredibly important to me.
 I’ve spent much of my life fighting corruption and working to build strong, effective and well-respected institutions.
 As Finance Minister of Nigeria, I helped bolster the country’s governance and increased transparency in the process.
 During my time in office, we began publishing, in national and local newspapers, the revenue streams of all levels of government.
 Sharing that information sparked an accountability revolution.
 When people weren’t paid, roads weren’t built or there wasn’t chalk in classrooms, people could easily call for action from their representatives.
 Demand for this information was so overwhelming, I came to think of these papers as “the most boring best-sellers ever.”

 What convinced you to take on this challenge?
 Why do you believe that it cannot be achieved without business engagement and leadership?

 I’ve seen firsthand how corruption has halted development, growth and opportunity across communities.
 I could not stand by and just watch without taking action.
 While I’ve helped make progress on this challenge, I’ve also experienced the sometimes painful consequences.
 I’ve learned that when you fight corruption, people are going to attack you.
 They’ve attacked me and my family.
 They want you to give up.
 But I knew I couldn’t do that—I had to stand up.